jrkosinski/articles/lstm-preprocessing/part2/README.md

 ![image](https://github.com/jrkosinski/articles/blob/main/lstm-preprocessing/part2/images/shape/xy3.png)

+To explain it in another way, each sample will contain all features from multiple data points, and some of the data from sample n+1 is going to overlap that of sample n.

+Sample s0 will contain data from timesteps t0–t2 (so t0, t1, and t2).

+Sample s1 will contain data from timestep t1–t3 (t1, t2, t3)

+Sample s2 will contain data from timestep t2–t4 (t2, t3, t4)

+And that's assuming a lag of 3, which we're using as a convenient example.
+With a lag of 4, s0 would contain t0-t3, s1 would contain t1–t4, and so on.

 This function will do the necessary shaping and transforming for X, and will output X shifted and shaped correctly as a 3-dimensional array:

 ```